resthub/resthub.org/backbone-stack.rst

    afterRemove:function (nbWaitingCallbacks) {

        // if there is still callbacks waiting, do nothing.
 Otherwise it means that all request have
-       // been performed : we can manage global behaviours if (nbWaitingCallbacks == 0) {
+       // been performed: we can manage global behaviours if (nbWaitingCallbacks == 0) {
            // do something
        }